-111. Natural resource products are generally generic, undifferentiated goods, defined by their physical characteristics.
-They are bought because of the physical characteristics of the product, with little or no attention paid to branding.
-Where premium prices exist (which would lead to high residual profits), they are a function of aggregate supply and demand dynamics for the commodity and, in the case of renewable natural resources, are largely due to factors in the country of origin such as regulatory standards and climate.
+111. Natural resources, such as agricultural and forestry products, are generally generic, undifferentiated goods, defined by which are sold, and whose price is determined, on the basis of their physical inherent characteristics.
+They are bought because of the physical characteristics of the product, with little or no attention paid to branding., rather than on other factors such as marketing.
+Where premium prices exist (which wouldcould lead to high residual profits), they aretend to be a function of aggregate supply and demand dynamics for the commodity and,.
+As natural products of the earth, all are closely linked with the place of production and quality is highly dependent on location-specific factors.
+Due to local environmental impacts including the sustainability of the resource itself, production is usually regulated in the case of renewable natural resources, are largely due to factors in the country of origin such as regulatory standards and climate local jurisdiction.

-112. Other policy considerations also support the conclusion that extractives and renewable resources should be out-of-scope of Amount A: the close connection with the place where the resources are found and transformed (reflected in current tax treaty treatment of immovable property); the capital intensity of their production; and the high volume of the products used as raw materials in other industries.
+112. Other policy considerations may_also support the conclusion that extractivesthese generic and renewable resourcesundifferentiated natural resource products should be out_of_scope of Amount A:.

+These include the close connection with the place where the resources are found and transformed (reflected in current tax treaty treatment of immovable property); the capital intensity of their production; and the high volume of the products used as raw materials in other industries.